Sprucely title background

 Creating a Dashboard from Excel Data

-The video below gives a quick introduction to Sprucely.io and showcase the steps needed to import your data to generate an automated dashboard template.
-More detailed instructions to complement the video are outlined as well.
+The video below gives a quick introduction to Sprucely.io and the steps needed to import data and generate a dashboard.
+Detailed instructions follow the video.

 This video gives an introduction to Sprucely.io and how you can import data to create a Sprucely.io dashboard (1:25 mins)